Planning a trip Down Under? This epic Australia bucket list has tonnes of inspiration!

 Alice Springs is in the heart of the desert.
 Really, it’s in the heart of Australia.
 This small but modern town of 28,000 people serves an area that’s roughly the size of Texas.

-For a small town, there’s plenty to do in Alice Springs: meet the colourful locals, visit the Alice Springs Desert Park, go on a sunset tour of the Kangaroo Sanctuary and explore the many art galleries.
+For a small town, there’s plenty to do in Alice Springs: visit the Alice Springs Desert Park, go on a sunset tour of the Kangaroo Sanctuary and explore the many art galleries.

 Swim with crocs

 If cute and cuddly koalas and kangaroos aren’t your thing, then of course we have crocodiles.

 There are two species of crocs in Australia: saltwater and freshwater species.
 Crocodiles can be found across the northern part of Australia and are a serious danger, with one or two people killed each year.
 Pay attention to signs and ask locals about crocodile sightings if you’re in any area where crocs are known to live.

 You can see plenty of crocs on a jumping crocodile cruise on the Adelaide River in the Northern Territory.
 These tours operate out of Darwin.